 There was adequate staffing levels in place to meet the demands of the service, staff we spoke with told us that levels of cover were adequate.
-Members of the reception team never worked alone and incoming calls were received through a call centre based at this practice, located in a separate room, for booking of appointments and general queries.
+Members of the reception team never worked alone and incoming calls were received through a call centre based at the Nottingham location for booking of appointments and general queries.
 This alleviated pressure from the receptionists on duty to allow them to deliver high standards of customer service at all times.
-All non-clinical staff were supported by the practice manager.
-Staff were also supported by an office manager who was located at the Providers Leicester location who was available by telephone should staff require support or advice.
-The office manager was also responsible for the coordination of aesthetic procedures across all of the providers locations which included Nottingham.
+All non-clinical staff were supported by an office manager who worked under the direction of the practice manager and whose responsibility was to oversee the day to day administrative and customer service processes.
+The office manager was also responsible for the coordination of aesthetic procedures.